jon-mil-92/DisplayHotKeys/README.md

 The theme can be changed between "Light Mode" and "Dark Mode" by clicking on the "Change Theme" button.
 The icon will change to indicate the current theme.

+#### Minimize To Tray

+The application will be minimized to the system tray when the "Minimize To Tray" button is toggled on.
+To restore the application, click the system tray icon and select "Restore".

 #### Run On Startup

 The application can start automatically when the user logs into Windows by clicking on the "Run On Startup" button.
 The arrow will turn green to indicate that this option is enabled.
 The application will start minimized to the system tray.